castorini/hedwig/mp_cnn/README.md

 │   └── GloVe/
 ```

 To run MP-CNN on the SICK dataset, use the following command. `--dropout 0` is for mimicking the original paper, although adding dropout can improve performance.
+If you have any problems running it check the Troubleshooting section below.

 ```
 python main.py mpcnn.sick.model.castor --dataset sick --epochs 19 --epsilon 1e-7 --dropout 0